Section Two: Student Rights and Responsibilities

 Notice of Nondiscrimination

 Ashford University is an educational institution that admits academically qualified students to all the rights, privileges, programs, and activities generally available to students at the University.
-A student shall have the right to participate in University-sponsored services and activities without discrimination or harassment.
+A student shall have the right to participate in University-sponsored services and activities without discrimination, harassment, or retaliation.
 The University does not discriminate in employment or in its educational programs and activities on the basis of race, color, creed, national or ethnic origin, religion, sex, pregnancy, childbirth and related medical conditions, marital status, medical condition, service in the uniformed services, political activities and affiliations, age, disability, sexual orientation, gender identity, veteran status, or any other consideration made unlawful by federal, state or local laws.
 The University is an equal opportunity institution and complies with all applicable federal, state, and local laws.

 Freedom of Inquiry and Expression